How Much Is Nike Worth and Is It Worth Buying?

 - Basketball star Michael Jordan, whose name has become synonymous with Nike’s Air Jordan shoe, was slapped with a $5,000-per-game fine in the 1984 season for wearing red-and-black Nike shoes that were not “regulation colors,” per the NBA.
 Nike happily paid the fine every game of the season for the “free” publicity.

-- Nike was not an official Olympic sponsor, but it managed to score a huge PR victory in the 2012 Olympic games when — without paying any endorsement dollars — it got over 400 athletes to wear its neon-yellow Volt shoes.
+- Nike was not an official Olympic sponsor in 2012, but it managed to score a huge PR victory in the Olympic games when — without paying any endorsement dollars — it got over 400 athletes to wear its neon-yellow Volt shoes.

 - Co-founder Bill Bowerman experimented with a waffle iron to make some early prototypes of running shoes.
-Known as “Moon Shoes,” only 12 pairs were ever produced, and one pair sold at auction for a $437,500 — the highest amount ever paid for a pair of sneakers.
+Known as “Moon Shoes,” only 12 pairs were ever produced, and one pair sold at auction for a $437,500 in 2019 — at the time, the highest amount ever paid for a pair of sneakers.